rtCamp/rtMedia/README.md

 * Fix for profile pic not changing on uploading photo

 #### 4.0.4 [Jul 08, 2016] ####
-* Backward compability for PHP 5.2
+* Backward compatibility for PHP 5.2

 #### 4.0.3 [Jul 05, 2016] ####
 * Fix filter_input warning for media in group creation